danielyouk/MLOps-MultiCloud-Showcases/Geophysical-Inversion-Ensemble/README.md

 **B. Run the Sanity Check**

 Now, run the sanity check script.
-It will automatically use the dataset created in the previous step to perform a full, end-to-end test on every model defined in `configs/model_configs.yml`.
+It will automatically use the dataset created in the `dummy_dataset/` folder to perform a full, end-to-end test on every model defined in `configs/model_configs.yml`.
+This catches potential bugs in model instantiation, data loading, and forward passes.

 ```bash
 python scripts/sanity_check_all_models.py